Black women now outstrip whites on pay

 added: “Black women do work very hard, and often they are the single earner in

-a household and have the whole weight of a family on their shoulders.”
+ld and have the whole weight of a family on their shoulders.”

 The Equality and Human Rights Commission said the figures may be

-explained by the fact that half of all black women live in London, where average pay is higher than elsewhere in
+explained by the fact that half of all black women live in

 the country.